alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-energy-related-goods-technology-and-services.markdown

 ##Goods and services you can’t export

-There’s a complete ban on exporting energy related goods or services for use in:
+There’s a complete ban on exporting goods or services for use in:

 - oil exploration or production in waters deeper than 150 metres in the offshore area north of the Arctic Circle
 - shale fracking